polyadic/funcky-lexer/README.md

 ### Position

-The absolute positions (`StartPosition`, `EndPosition`) are zero indexed because they usually are used in a context familiar with this.
+The absolute positions (`StartPosition`, `EndPosition`) are zero-based indexed because they usually are used in a programming context where this is more natural.
-The line and column positions (`Line`,`StartColumn`,`EndColumn`) are one indexed because these positions usually are shown in the output of end users.
+The line and column positions (`Line`,`StartColumn`,`EndColumn`) are one-based indexed because these positions usually are shown in the output for end users.

 ### this is not enough?

-If you need anything more complicated you should read the chapter "Change the default implementations".
+If you need anything more complicated you should read: [Change the default implementations](#change-the-default-implementations).

 ## Lexemes dependent on context

-Sometimes you want to create different Token for the same input.
+Sometimes you want to create different tokens for the same input.

-In such cases you want `AddRuleWithContext` on the `LexerRuleBookBuilder`, these rules can arbitrarly be activated by the lexemes which came before.
+In such cases you want `AddRuleWithContext` or `AddSimpleRuleWithContext` on the `LexerRuleBookBuilder`, these rules can be activated arbitrarly by the lexemes which came before.

-These rules have an aditional parameter, the context predicate.
-These rules are only activated when this predicate returns true.
+These rules have an additional parameter, the `contextPredicate`.
+These rules are only activated when this predicate returns `true`.
 The predicate works on the list of the lexemes already produced.

 ### Example

-Lets say we have want to have a token class, but we want to allow to use it as an identifier if the class token already appeared previously.
+Lets say we want to have a token `class`, but we want to allow to use it as an identifier if the `ClassToken` already appeared previously.

 ```cs
 LexerRuleBook.Builder